lxqt/lxqt.github.io/_posts/2017-01-14-lxqt-build-tools-and-more.md

 ---

 I would like to announce the 0.3.2 release of lxqt-build-tools.
-There are no changes in functionality but the package is now arch indipendent and meets the FHS standards.
+There are no changes in functionality but the package is now arch independent and meets the FHS standards.
 Further more 0.11.2 lxqt-common and 0.11.3 pcmanfm-qt will be released today.
 Both contain only small but important fixes that justify a point release.